open2c/pairtools/doc/parsing.rst

   - "R1&2" - pair was sequenced at both left and right read.
 Direct ligation.
 With this information, the whole sequence of ligation events can be restored from the .pair file.

+Combinatorial expansion is a way to increase the number of contacts in you data, which assumes that all DNA fragments in the same molecule (read) are in contact.
+Use ``--expand`` parameter for combinatorial expansion.
+Note that expanded pairs have modified pair type, "E{separation}_{pair type}", e.g.:

+- "E1_R1" is a pair obtained by combining left alignment of some pair in R1 read and right alignment of the next pair in R1 sequence of the same read.
+- "E2_R1" is a pair obtained by combining left alignment of some pair in R1 read and right alignment of the pair separated by 2 alignments in R1 sequence of the same read.
+- "E2_R1&2" as above, both source pairs were sequenced on both R1 and R2.
+- "E4_R1-2" is a pair obtained by combining left alignment of some pair in R1 read and right alignment of some pair in R1 sequence, separated by at least 4 alignments in between.
+Note that "-" in the pair type means that pair is separated by unsequenced gap, which may contain other pairs.

 ..
 [1] Following the lead of `C-walks <https://www.nature.com/articles/nature20158>`_